Apollo 11 in popular culture: Folklore

-Soon after the mission a conspiracy theory arose that the landing was a hoax, a theory widely discounted by historians and scientists.
+Soon after the mission, conspiracy theories arose that the landing was a hoax, which are theories widely discounted by historians and scientists.
 It may have gained more popularity after the 1978 film Capricorn One portrayed a fictional NASA attempt to fake a landing on Mars.

 There is a humorous and ribald urban legend that when Armstrong was a child, the wife of a neighbor named Gorsky, when asked by her husband to perform oral sex, had ridiculed him by saying "...when the kid next door walks on the Moon!" and then decades later while walking on the Moon, Armstrong supposedly said "Good luck, Mr. Gorsky".
 In 1995 Armstrong said he first heard the story in California when comedian Buddy Hackett told it as a joke.
 A short film based on the legend was released in 2011.

+A Russian urban legend claims that Armstrong and Aldrin were both stranded on the Moon as their Lunar Module's engine malfunctioned.
+A naked Soviet cosmonaut, Profiri Yebenov, who was also stranded, helped the astronauts in repairing their Lunar Module, so that they can return to Earth safely.
+Cosmonaut Georgy Grechko asked Buzz Aldrin if the legend was real, Buzz denied the story and confirmed never encountering any human being on lunar surface during the Apollo 11 mission.
+Interestingly, "Yebenov" means "fucked" in Russian.

 Broadcasting

-A 1970 United States congressional hearing noted that "all countries which had the technical capability of telecasting Apollo 11 live did so."
+A 1970 United States congressional hearing noted that "all countries which had the technical capability of telecasting Apollo 11 live did so"; it also noted that coverage was mostly positive.
+The Apollo 11 mission received the most news coverage of all the Apollo missions and the television coverage for following missions dropped over time.